przemodeveloper/new-pizzeria/README.md

+## Title
+New Pizzeria

 ## Description
 This is an app that allows to order custom pizza and book a table.

-Fronted was created in Vanilla JavaScript.
+## Project status
+Completed

-## Running
+## Technology
-To run an app, in the project directory, type in the console 'npm run watch'.
+JavaScript

 ## Live version
 https://new-pizzeria.herokuapp.com/

+## Launch
+1. clone repository
+2. npm install
+3. npm run watch